 Are you willing to learn, show up and do the work?
 Are you self motivated?
 Or do you need someone behind you, spurring you along to take action and be consistent?

-If you are ready to take your riding to the next level, and you feel that yes – you are ready to show up, I have created space to work with a handful of riders privately.
+If you are ready to take your riding to the next level, and you feel that yes – you are ready to show up, I have a way we can work together on a virtual horse riding lesson.

 Your progress is up to you.
 I can help you get there, but you need to be willing…